AdaptableTools/openfin-demo/README.md

 - includes All Columns and any Rows where Status is 'Active'
 - is also available in the OpenFin Toolbar and so can be exported to Excel as a "Live Report (which will update in real time)

-### Cell Validation

-A [Cell Validation Rule](https://docs.adaptabletools.com/docs/adaptable-functions/cell-validation-function) has been added to the _Trades_ view that the 'Notional' column cannot be negative.

 ### EditLookUp